pddenhar/pddenhar.github.io/_posts/2014-05-30-creating-a-linked-clone-esxi.md

 ![Adding to Inventory]({{ site.url }}/images/ESXi/add.png)

+Any time you need more linked clones in the future you can just run the script again with more unique names and add the resulting copies.
 Hopefully this script will be helpful to you if you need to quickly make a large number of linked clones in ESXi!